sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 -------------

-You will need a compiler suite and the development headers for Python and Numpy in order to build Astropy.
+You will need a compiler suite and the development headers for Python and Numpy in order to build SunPy.
 On Linux, using the package manager for your distribution will usually be the easiest route, while on MacOS X you will need the XCode command line tools.